Online Training: Accelerated C & C++ for Linux Diagnostics

 • … and much more

-System programming on Linux using C and C++ is unthinkable without Linux API.
+System programming on Linux using C and C++ is unthinkable without the Linux API.
 To avoid repeating some topics and save time, the training includes the Accelerated Linux API for Software Diagnostics book as a follow-up or additional reference.
 A necessary x64 and ARM64 review for some topics is also included.

 Before the training, you get the following: